Intentions + Goals: A Recipe for Success

 While intentions can certainly guide goals, they can also be less structured, making room for us to challenge assumptions, create new possibilities and find additional pathways.
 This can be really useful as we are in VUCA (“volatile, uncertain, complex, and ambiguous”) times when predicting and planning SMART goals can be difficult.

-• How do I want to feel in the coming year?
+• Who do I want to BE in 2025?

-• What kind of leader/partner/parent/person do I aspire to be?
+• What kind of leader do I want to be?

 A goal without a plan is just a wish.